Trove of Nazi Artifacts Including a Bust of Adolf Hitler Found

 “Our first investigations indicate that these are original pieces,” Argentine security minister Patricia Bullrich told the AP, adding that many of the pieces were accompanied by old photographs showing Hitler using them, including one of the magnifying glasses.

-"There are no precedents for a find like this.
-Pieces are stolen or are imitations.
-But this is original and we have to get to the bottom of it,” said Nestor Roncaglia, head of Argentina’s federal police.

-Authorities believe the items are originals and belonged to high-ranking Nazi officers in Germany during World War Two.
+Authorities believe the items belonged to high-ranking Nazi officers in Germany during World War Two.
 They are now trying to understand how the pieces entered the South American country.

 “This is unheard of in the Argentine Republic.
 Finding 75 original pieces is historic and could offer irrefutable proof of the presence of top leaders who escaped from Nazi Germany,” Ariel Cohen Sabban, president of the DAIA, a political umbrella for Argentina’s Jewish institutes, told the AP.